AngheloAmir/gala-virtual-tour-guide-for-the-city-of-Santa-Rosa-Laguna/logs.md

+## November 20, 1.3b Safe area view fixes
+-Uses Asset preloading with Expo Assets, to fix images not showing on build apk on some devices -Online map (Expoleaflet) now use flex: 1, instead of a fix height.
+-Remove spaces for assets name (mp3) and applied these changes to asset.tsx

 ## November 20, 1.3 Safe area view fixes
 -Use Safe Area View to make sure that virtual buttons does not interfer -Bottom tabs gets hidden when typing